JasmineSong666/CyclingRoutesProject/README.md

 Upload and review a cycling route NOW!

 - Signup and login to your account
-- Go through all the campsites and find them on the map
+- Go through all the cycling routes and find them on the map
-- Review the campsites
+- Review the cycling routes
-- Create a new campsite
+- Create new cycling routes
-- Edit and delete the campsite or review you create
+- Edit and delete the cycling routes or review that you created

 ## Prerequisites
 Make sure you have the following installed on your machine: